smudge/decks/railsconf-2022/slides.md

 ![short-lived db](/images/short-lived-db.png)

 <!--
-So, if you recall, we had this process that would basically destroy and recreate the database every so often.
+if you recall, we had this process that would basically destroy and recreate the database every so often.

-But the only reason we needed to do this was because we had previously relied on pre-populated demo accounts, and we wanted to reset them.
+But the only reason we needed this process was because we had previously relied on demo data being pre-populated with seeds and fixtures, and we wanted to reset that periodically.

 But we had personas now!
 -->